UQ-PAC/BASIL/docs/src/quick-lifting.md

 repository.

 `nix-cc.sh` requires a directory of C source file(s), and it produce:
-- a compiled aarch64-linux ELF binary,
+- a cross-compiled aarch64-linux ELF binary,
 - a readelf output,
 - an objdump output,
 - a GTIRB and gtirb-semantics output, and